 If you engage in fraudulent activities online to gain unauthorized access to someone’s money, rest assured, you will face prosecution by the federal government for numerous internet fraud crimes.
 In such circumstances, it is vital to seek legal representation from a Pittsburgh internet fraud lawyer to safeguard your rights and defend against potential consequences.

 What Is a Federal Internet Fraud?

-- Hack a computer for stealing money either from a bank or any other business
+- Unauthorized access to a computer for the purpose of stealing money from a bank or any other business.

-- Hack a computer for stealing identification information like credit card numbers and passwords
+- Unauthorized access to a computer for stealing personal information, such as credit card numbers and passwords.

 A Brief on Abuse Act and Computer Fraud

-- Computers utilized for foreign and interstate commerce
+- Computers used for foreign and interstate commerce

 - Bank computers